babotrojka/ScheduleManager/README.md

 # ScheduleManager

-Schedule manager is an Android app written in **Kotlin** used so I can collect my shifts on one of my jobs
+Schedule manager is an Android app written in **Kotlin** used so I can collect shifts on one of my jobs